claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_player_by_item.md

 ---
 **Source**: Home-brew
 _Weapon (Very Rare)(Requires Attunement)_
-**Description**: The Necrolisk is hungry for spirits and souls, and so is this weapon made from the teeth and bones of the beast itself.
-You can also use this weapon as a focus for your spells, and have a +1 bonus to attack rolls and damage rolls against incorporeal creatures.
+**Description**: The Necrolisk is hungry for spirits and souls, and so is this weapon made from the teeth and bones of the beast itself. <br><br>You can also use this weapon as a focus for your spells, and have a +1 bonus to attack rolls and damage rolls against incorporeal creatures.
 The weapon also has a +1 bonus to spell attack and spell damage rolls and a +1 bonus to spell save DC.
 The weapon ignores any sort of resistance or immunity to Piercing, Slashing, or Bludgeoning damage caused by the enemy being incorporeal.
 Depending on what weapon you made, it makes that type of damage.
-In addition, it deals +2d6 Force damage on any hit, and +4d6 damage to incorporeal creatures, and you gain half of that damage as Temporary Hit Points.<br>As a Magic Action, you can choose any number of creatures you can see in a 60 ft radius of you, in addition to automatically affecting incorporeal creatures you cannot see in the same range.
+In addition, it deals +2d6 Force damage on any hit, and +4d6 damage to incorporeal creatures, and you gain half of that damage as Temporary Hit Points.<br><br>As a Magic Action, you can choose any number of creatures you can see in a 60 ft radius of you, in addition to automatically affecting incorporeal creatures you cannot see in the same range.
 You call the hunger of souls within your Soul Eater, and cause each of these creatures to succumb to it.
 Each affected creature must succeed on a DC 20 Wisdom Saving Throw or take 4d6 Force damage, or 8d6 Force damage if they are incorporeal, taking half damage on a successful save.
-If you bring any creature to 0 HP when using this feature, you gain 5 plus your character level Hit Points per creature killed.
-You can also use a Magic Action to sense the presence of spirits or incorporeal creatures in a 300 ft radius.
-Once you use either feature you can't use that feature again until you take a Long Rest.
+If you bring any creature to 0 HP when using this feature, you gain 5 plus your character level Hit Points per creature killed.<br><br>You can also use a Magic Action to sense the presence of spirits or incorporeal creatures in a 300 ft radius.<br><br>Once you use either feature you can't use that feature again until you take a Long Rest.

 _Crafted Item_